 NIAS has a small staff and a flat (horizontal) organisational structure with short lines of communication and minimal bureaucracy.
 NIAS is led by the director, who represents the institute and is responsible for strategic planning.
 The director is supported by the institute manager who is responsible for the day-to-day running of the centre and the fellow-selection process.
 Together, the director and the institute manager form the directorate.

-The directorate is advised by the Scientific Advisory Board (WECO), which advises the NIAS director, the director general of the KNAW and the board of the KNAW on matters concerning the institute’s long-term strategic policy in relation to its core mission.
-The scientific advisory board may offer advice with or without being requested, and it forms an important forum for the institute and its opinions are taken seriously.
+The Scientific Advisory Board (WECO) advises the NIAS director, the board and the director general of the KNAW on matters concerning the institute’s long-term strategic policy in relation to its core mission.
+The Scientific Advisory Board may offer advice with or without being requested, and it forms an important forum for the institute.
 The board meets at least once a year or as often as the chair and two other members deem necessary.

 Members of the Scientific Advisory Board are:

 - Professor Johan Schot, University of Sussex, History of Technology (chair)